torognes/vsearch/man/formats/vsearch-fasta.5.md

 ASCII characters (see `ascii(7)`).
 A warning will be issued if non-ASCII characters (128-255) are encountered.

-If the header matches the pattern '>[;]size=integer;label', the pattern '>label;size=integer;label', or the pattern '>label;size=integer[;]', vsearch will interpret integer as the number of occurrences (or abundance) of the sequence in the study.
+When using the option `--sizein`, if the header matches the patterns `>[;]size=integer;identifier`, `>identifier;size=integer;identifier`, or `>identifier;size=integer[;]`, vsearch will interpret integer as the number of occurrences (or abundance) of the sequence in the study.
 That abundance information is used or created during chimera detection, clustering, dereplication, sorting and searching.

-The _sequence_ is defined as a string of IUPAC symbols ('ACGTURYSWKMDBHVN'), starting after the end of the header line and ending before the next header line, or the file's end. vsearch silently ignores ASCII characters 9 to 13, and exits with an error message if ASCII characters 0 to 8, 14 to 31, '.' or '-' are present.
+The _sequence_ is defined as a string of IUPAC symbols ('ACGTURYSWKMDBHVN' and 'acgturyswkmdbhvn'), starting after the end of the header line and ending before the next header line, or the file's end. vsearch silently ignores ASCII characters 9 to 13, and exits with an error message if ASCII characters 0 to 8, 14 to 31, '.' or '-' are present.
 All other ASCII or non-ASCII characters are stripped and complained about in a warning message.

-# EXAMPLES

-(give examples of valid and invalid fasta files)

 # SEE ALSO